ThriveCart is THE BEST Payment Gateway for Digital Products

 Just keep in mind that this is very basic split testing.

-That’s fine since ThriveCart is designed for simplicity.
 Most advanced marketers know that time doesn’t mean much when A/B testing.
 The real metric you need to measure is “statistical significance.”

 What that means is you need a significant sample size to determine the winner rather than a length of time.
 If only 10 people buy a product, it’s not a large enough sample to determine a winner, regardless of how long you ran the test.
 ThriveCart doesn’t give this option.

-Other Key Features
+Other Key Benefits

 I want to cover a few supporting features that’ll be super helpful in growing your business.
 None of these are very special, but it’s helpful to have them.